-The 5-6 February 2018 Strategic planning session focused on 180° degrees turn-around on issues surfacing from poor performance.
-That was also re-iterated during IDP Lekgotla of 29 January 2019.
-The call to corporate and individual performance cannot be overemphasised.
-Silos operations need to be removed.
-The annual report of 2017/18 has been evidential on this matter.
+The 5-6 February 2018 Strategic planning session focused on 360 degrees turn-around on issues surfacing from poor performance.
+The call to corporate and individual performance cannot be over-emphasised.
+The annual report of 2017/18 will need to be evidential on this matter.